Last Updated on June 25, 2021 by Amy Geldean

 While most winery marketing directors know or have heard of email marketing, very few of them know how to use it to grow and engage with their audience, customers, or club members.

-Through a strategic email marketing campaign, winery owners can remind their members of their favorite experiences.
+Through a strategic email marketing for wineries campaign, winery owners can remind their members of their favorite experiences.
 A well-designed email marketing campaign will not only inspire customers to buy their favorite bottles but will attract them back to your vineyard like a moth to a flame.

 Growing your list of subscribers is only half the battle, to win the war, you must nurture and engage them so that whenever your winery’s name comes up, they’ll be flooded with memories and emotion.